junxit/us-congress-bills-112/metadata.md

 - 2011-03-16 — The previous question was ordered pursuant to the rule. (consideration: CR H1893)
 - 2011-03-16 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which had been debated earlier and on which further proceedings were postponed.
 - 2011-03-16 — VACATED PROCEEDINGS - Mr. Ellison asked unanimous consent to vacate the proceedings by which his amendment numbered 1 printed in Part B of House Report 112-34, was postponed, to the end that the Chair put the question on the amendment de novo.
 Agreed to without objection.
+- 2011-03-17 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.